Meet the Institute for Population Health advisors

 news default image

 The IPH is guided by an advisory committee composed of Creighton faculty and staff representing a cross-section of the University community involved in population health work in some way, along with clinical partner representatives from Nebraska and Phoenix.
 The committee helped establish the guiding vision and mission for the Institute and continues to provide leadership and guidance through quarterly meetings with IPH team leaders.
 Committee members also contributed to the development of a five-year strategic plan, which provides clear goals and direction for the IPH team.
-In each edition of Access, we will introduce you to two members of the advisory board.
+In each edition of the IPH Access newsletter, we will introduce you to two members of the advisory board.

 Image